-Often called the Hungarian sea, Lake Balaton is central Europe’s largest lake and offers plenty to see and do.
-Popular as a visitor spot during the summer months, the lake offers watersports alongside charming towns and villages to explore around its border, as well as wine tastings to enjoy in the Balaton wine region made up of six smaller wine growing areas.
+Often called the Hungarian Sea, Lake Balaton is Central Europe’s largest lake and offers plenty to see and do.
+Popular as a visitor spot during the summer months, the lake offers water sports alongside charming towns and villages to explore around its border, as well as tastings to enjoy in the Balaton wine region made up of six smaller wine-growing areas.

-The ancient city of Pécs boasts a mild climate, a buzzing social scene, and plenty of things to see and do.
-The Early Christian Mausoleum, the Pécs Cathedral and the Mosque of Pasha Gazi Kasim – built by the Turks during the Ottoman Empire, and now serving as a Catholic church – are just a few of this southern Hungarian city’s main attractions.
+The ancient city of Pécs boasts a mild climate, a buzzing social scene and plenty of things to see and do.
+The Early Christian Mausoleum, the Pécs Cathedral and the Mosque of Pasha Gazi Kasim – built by the Turks during the Ottoman Empire and now serving as a Catholic church – are just a few of this city’s main attractions.

 The Palóc people are an ethnic minority known for their unique, well-preserved traditions.
 Hollókő, a small village in the north east of Hungary, lies within so-called Palóc country, and is a great place to go to experience the Palóc way of life.
-A UNESCO World Heritage Site, the village has been carefully preserved and offers museums, workshops and old fashioned buildings to explore.
+A UNESCO World Heritage site, the village has been carefully preserved and offers museums, workshops and traditional buildings to explore.

 Located near to the charming city of Eger, this castle has a rich and interesting history.
-In 1552, an army of between 35,000-40,000 Turks attacked the castle, which was being defended by a comparatively tiny 2,100-2,300 Hungarian defenders led by Captain István Dobó.
+In 1552, an army of between 35,000 and 40,000 Turks attacked the castle, which was being defended by a comparatively tiny 2,100 to 2,300 Hungarian defenders led by Captain István Dobó.
 The Hungarians were victorious, beating the Turkish army, and the castle went down in history.
-Today, it’s open to visitors who can enjoy the view from the castle walls, check out exhibitions about the castle, and roam the grounds.
+Today, it’s open to visitors, who can enjoy the view from the castle walls, check out exhibitions about the castle and roam the grounds.

 The caves of Lillafüred

 A popular destination in northeastern Hungary, Lillafüred is a spa town known for its natural beauty.
-Located in the Bükk mountains, the nearby Lillafüred caves are easily reached on foot and make for a great day of exploring.
-The István cave is known for its stalactite formations; Anna cave boasts a number of interesting plant fossils; while Szeleta cave houses Paleolithic relics.
+Located in the Bükk Mountains, the nearby Lillafüred caves are easily reached on foot and make for a great day of exploring.
+The István cave is known for its stalactite formations, Anna cave boasts a number of interesting plant fossils and Szeleta cave houses Palaeolithic relics.

 Not far from Budapest, the city of Szentendre is known for its art, and a number of galleries and museums can be found here.
-A popular tourist destination, it’s also home to plenty of cafés, restaurants and bars to explore, as well as colourful houses that line cobblestone streets, adding to the city’s charm.
+A popular tourist destination, it’s also home to plenty of cafés, restaurants and bars, as well as colourful houses that line cobblestone streets, adding to the city’s charm.

 Hortobagy National Park

-Often called the Hungarian Versailles, thanks to its grand appearance, Esterháza is a vast palace built in the Rococo style.
-Commissioned by the reigning prince Nikolaus Esterházy and constructed throughout the 18th century, the palace and its grounds can be visited with guided tours (English language tours are available).
-The palace also hosts a number of events and festivals throughout the year.
+Often called the Hungarian Versailles, thanks to its grand appearance, Esterházy is a vast palace in the town of Fertőd that is built in the Rococo style.
+Commissioned by Prince Nikolaus Esterházy and constructed throughout the 18th century, the palace and its grounds can be visited with guided tours (English-language tours are available).
+It also hosts a number of events and festivals throughout the year.